christinawanggg/graphing-calculator/README.md

 Calculations
 - Calculating Integrals using the Fundamental Theorem of Calculus
 - Calculating Area under the curves using Riemann Sums with multiple subintervals

+Click on gcalc.png to see a visualization of this with a sample function